Scott Beatty: Biography

-Before he became a full-time freelance writer, Beatty launched ToyFare magazine as its founding Editor for Wizard Entertainment, publisher of Wizard: The Comics Magazine and other best-selling pop culture magazines, and guided it through its first two years of publication.
+Before he became a full-time freelance writer, Beatty launched ToyFare magazine as its founding Editor for Wizard Entertainment, publisher of Wizard: The Comics Magazine and other best-selling pop culture periodicals, and guided it through its first two years of publication.
+Prior to ToyFare's launch, Beatty contributed to various Wizard publications as content and copy editor, as well as writer of many features.

 Beatty's novels have included prose adaptations of his own Sherlock Holmes: Year One (Dynamite), in addition to the young readers hardcover Batman: Scarecrow's Panic Plot (DC/Capstone) and Tron Uprising: The Junior Novel (Disney).

-More recently, Beatty's Loot Crate exclusive Star Wars Adventures: Destroyer Down graphic novel was the top selling comic book of 2017 with nearly a half-million copies shipped to LC subscribers.
+More recently, Beatty's Loot Crate exclusive Star Wars Adventures: Destroyer Down graphic novel was the top selling comic book title of 2017 with nearly a half-million copies shipped to LC subscribers.

 In his role as superhero and pop culture scholar, Beatty has appeared on E!
-Entertainment Television and Prism Films documentaries, and is a frequent guest on comic book, graphic novel, and superhero podcasts.
-He is frequently called upon to write introductions and essays for superhero books and collected editions.
+Entertainment Television and Prism Films documentaries, and is a regular guest on comic book, graphic novel, and superhero podcasts.
+He is frequently called upon to contribute introductions and essays for superhero books and collected editions.
 Beatty wrote the forewords for DC Comics' The Brave and the Bold – The Bronze Age Omnibus Volume 3 and Batman in the Silver Age Omnibus Volume 1.

 DC Comics released Beatty's Nightwing: Year One - The 20th Anniversary Edition slipcase hardcover on August 6, 2024.

 On September 3, 2024, DC published Beatty's Robin: Year One, Batgirl: Year One, and Nightwing: Year One in The Batman Family Year One Box Set, collecting all three popular graphic novels in a single set for the first time.

-In March 11, 2025 DC Comics collected two of Beatty's Green Arrow stories (from Green Arrow vol. 3 #22 and #33) in the Green Arrow: Archer's Quest Omnibus Volume 1 hardcover.
+On March 11, 2025 DC Comics collected two of Beatty's Green Arrow stories (from Green Arrow vol. 3 #22 and #33) in the Green Arrow: Archer's Quest Omnibus Volume 1 hardcover.
 Both were commissioned as fill-in issues during writer/director Kevin Smith's run on the title and are being reprinted for the first time.

+Beginning on November 26, 2025, DC adapted Beatty's Nightwing: Year One as a weekly 6-part audio drama (Episodes 34-39) in its DC High Volume: Batman podcast series with Will Friedle (Boy Meets World) in the role of Dick Grayson/Nightwing.

+Beatty's 2026 writing credits include several upcoming DC Comics releases: DC Encyclopedia New Edition (March 3, 2026), Nightwing: A Knight in Bludhaven Compendium Three (May 5, 2026), and new trade paperback editions of Robin: Year One (June 30, 2026) and Nightwing: Year One (November 17, 2026).

 Personal life

-Beatty is married to English professor and fellow author Jennifer Myskowski.
+Beatty is married to English professor and fellow writer Jennifer Myskowski They have two children.

 Animation

-Beatty's animation writing credits include the following webisodes first aired on Hasbro internet sites, including "The Hub":
+Beatty's writing credits include the following animated webisode shorts first aired on Hasbro internet sites, including "The Hub.":